Deng Xiaoping: Legacy

+Deng was recognized officially as "the chief architect (总设计师) of China's economic reforms and China's socialist modernization".
+To the Communist Party, he was believed to have set a good example for communist cadres who refused to retire at old age.
+He broke earlier conventions of holding offices for life.
+He was often referred to as simply Comrade Xiaoping, with no title attached.

+Deng's view that "development is the absolute principle" continues to shape the Chinese approach to governance.
+At the Fourth Plenary Session of the 13th Central Committee, Jiang Zemin and the third generation of leaders stated, "Development is the Party's top priority in governing and rejuvenating the country."
+Likewise, Deng's emphasis on development as the absolute principle also shaped Hu Jintao's Scientific Outlook on Development and Xi Jinping's Chinese Dream, which emphasizes development as China's core task.

 Memorials

 Memorials to Deng have been low profile compared to other leaders, in keeping with Deng's image of pragmatism.
 Rather than being embalmed, as was Mao, he was cremated and his ashes were scattered at sea.
 There are some public displays, however.
 A bronze statue was erected on 14 November 2000, at the grand plaza of Lianhua Mountain Park in Shenzhen.
 This statue is dedicated to Deng's role as a planner and contributor to the development of the Shenzhen Special Economic Zone.
 The statue is 6 m high, with an additional 3.68-meter base, and shows Deng striding forward confidently.
 Many CCP high level leaders visit the statue.
 In addition, in coastal areas and on the island province of Hainan, Deng appeared on roadside billboards with messages emphasizing economic reform or his policy of one country, two systems.

 A bronze statue to commemorate Deng's 100th birthday was dedicated 13 August 2004 in the city of Guang'an, Deng's hometown, in southwest China's Sichuan.
 Deng is dressed casually, sitting on a chair and smiling.
 The Chinese characters on the pedestal were written by Jiang Zemin, then General Secretary of the Chinese Communist Party and Chairman of the Central Military Commission.

 Deng Xiaoping's Former Residence in his hometown of Paifang Village in Sichuan has been preserved as an historical museum.

 In Bishkek, capital of Kyrgyzstan, there is a six-lane boulevard, 25 m wide and 3.5 km long, the Deng Xiaoping Prospekt, which was dedicated on 18 June 1997.
 A two-meter high red granite monument stands at the east end of this route.
-The epigraph is written in Chinese, Russian and Kirghiz.
+The epigraph is written in Chinese, Russian and Kyrgyz.

 The documentary, Deng Xiaoping, released by CCTV in January 1997, presents his life from his days as a student in France to his "Southern Tour" of 1993.
 In 2014, CCTV released a TV series, Deng Xiaoping at History's Crossroads, in anticipation of the 110th anniversary of his birth.